BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/overview/about-riotblossom.md

 RiotBlossom is an asynchronous, extensible, and magical Riot Games API wrapper library for C#. ☆*:.｡.o(≧▽≦)o.｡.:*☆

 This library helps to make things totes' easier!
-Goodies include naive cache, rate limiter, and retryer middleware plugins out of the box.
+Goodies include naive cache, rate limiter, and retry middleware plugins out of the box.
 Other services such as DataDragon and CommunityDragon are also supported! ＼(＾▽＾)／

 This library is currently compatible with .NET 6 and higher.